Everyone likes to save a bit of money, and motorcaravanners are no exception.

 Safety and security discounts

-As well as discounts for club members, we also reward the safety and security conscious motorhome owner with a number of insurance discounts:
+We also reward the safety and security conscious motorhome owner with a number of insurance discounts:

 - Secure storage – Where you store your motorhome can also save a few pounds, particularly if there are extra security measures, such as CCTV, access control or security posts and locked gates at home.